sebdeckers/grunt-rev/README.md

 Type: `Number`
 Default value: `8`

-The number of characters of the file content hash to prefix the file name with.
+The number of characters of the file content hash to suffix the file name with.

 ### Usage Examples

 #### Basic Asset Revving
-This will rename `app.js` and `app.css` with an 8 character long hash prefix.
-For example `js/9becff3a.app.js` and `css/ae35dd05.app.css`.
+This will rename `app.js` and `app.css` with an 8 character long hash suffix.
+For example `js/app.9becff3a.js` and `css/app.ae35dd05.css`.
 The hash value depends on the file contents.

 ```js
 grunt.initConfig({